hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 multi-dimensional sequences that address sublocations (for example, hydrological response units).
 The `station_id` variable distinguishes them by suffixing their indexes to the device name.

+HydPy writes all floating-point data with a precision of 64 bits.
+It is not strictly required but, in some situations, might prove beneficial to design externally prepared NetCDF files with the same accuracy.

 See the documentation on module |netcdftools|, which uses many examples to explain the NetCDF-CF format in more detail.